 - 3 pounds red or gold potatoes

-- 1/2 teaspoon onion powder
+- ½ teaspoon onion powder

 - 6 tablespoons salted butter (or use unsalted butter for less sodium)

-- Preheat the oven to 375 degrees F. Rinse your potatoes and peel them.
+- Preheat the oven to 375 degrees F. Rinse the potatoes and peel them.
 Cut each in half, then cut each of those pieces in half.
 If some of the potatoes are large, you may need to cut those pieces in half again.

 - Sprinkle on the onion powder and Seasonello evenly.
-Slice the butter into squares 1/2-inch thick and scatter them on top of the potatoes.
+Slice the butter into squares ½-inch thick and scatter them on top of the potatoes.